Saint-Gobain: Acquisitions and sales

 The company has also sold off various assets.
 Recently the company sold its cosmetic glass manufacturing business, including a plant in Newton County, Georgia, United States.
+In 2021, the company acquired GCP Applied Technologies.
+GCP and Saint-Gobain's CHRYSO were joined into the new Construction Chemicals division.

 Saint-Gobain Gyproc Middle-East

-Saint-Gobain Gyproc Middle East began trading as Gyproc in 2005.
-In April 2010, the company's first plasterboard manufacturing plant opened on a seven-hectare site in Abu Dhabi.
+As part of the deal to acquire BPB plc in 2005, Saint-Gobain acquired the Gyproc brand.
+The name was formally adopted in 2009, and in April 2010, the company's first plasterboard manufacturing plant opened on a seven-hectare site in Abu Dhabi.

 Gyproc products have been used on some of the largest projects in the region, including the stations and main depot for Dubai Metro; Atlantis Hotel – Palm Jumeirah, Capital Gate – Abu Dhabi, Ferrari Experience – Abu Dhabi and Masdar Institute – Abu Dhabi.

 Saint-Gobain in India

 Saint-Gobain India Private Limited – Glass Business (formerly Saint-Gobain Glass India Limited) is a subsidiary of Saint Gobain that manufactures and markets solar control glass, fire-resistant glass and other various types of float glasses in India.
 It has its manufacturing plant at Sriperumbudur, 40 km from Chennai.

 Saint-Gobain started its venture in India in 1996 by acquiring a majority stake of Grindwell Norton.
 Later in 2000, it started its own glass manufacturing unit at Sriperumbudur.
 In June 2011, Saint Gobain Glass India acquired Sezal Glass float-line business, based in the state of Gujarat, India.
 The acquisition adds about 550 tons per day additional capacity, and the deal was inked at around US$150 million.
 In addition, Saint-Gobain Glass invested in Bhiwadi, Rajasthan in 2014, which adds another 950 tons of glass per day.
 And recently in 2018, Saint-Gobain again invested in Sriperumbudur with 950-ton capacity, which results in the production of 3850 tons of glass per day from India.